Land clearing in Australia

 The distribution of Banksia largely coincides with areas of high population density, and large tracts of Banksia woodland are cleared for urban expansion every year.
 In this photo, land clearing for housing threatens the Banksia menziesii species in Canning Vale, Western Australia.

 Aerial views of deforestation in Australia.

 Land clearing in Australia describes the removal of native vegetation and deforestation in Australia.
 Land clearing involves the removal of native vegetation and habitats, including the bulldozing of native bushlands, forests, savannah, woodlands and native grasslands and the draining of natural wetlands for replacement with agriculture, urbanization and other land uses.
-Much of today's clearing occurs in northern Australia.